OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 9. Determine total volume as liters of Gasoline and Water meters.
 This is allowed because both meters are linked to liter.
 However, you really don't want to do this since they are very different types of liquids.
 Here are thoughts:
     1. You can graph them both as separate meters each with its own line.
 If you understand what it means then this is okay.
     2. If you put both types of meters into a group then you will get a line with the sum.
 This is probably a bad idea.
 The way around this is for the admin not to put them in a group and that is what you would expect.
     3. Create a new type of liter Gasoline that is not linked to the provided volume units such as liter.
 Then link the Gasoline meter to this unit.
 This unit has the same links as the current figure with Gasoline (to BTU and Euro).
 Now you cannot group it with water and cannot graph it with water.
 The two negatives are that you need to create this unit and you cannot automatically convert it to other volume units because there is no link to liter.
 To get other units you need to create other Gasoline units and link them to allow conversion.
 This is all okay but needs to be documented for admin/user.
+Note kg CO2 is somewhat similar and the solution given below [graph-details](#graph-details) and [creating-graph](#creating-graph) for it will also work similarly for this case.
 10. While power units are not shown, they will act the same as energy units where there are not links between power and energy.

 ## notation

 OED generally uses the database id (integer) to identify objects in the system including their storage in Redux state.
 This document will use that same convention unless noted otherwise.
-When referring to an attribute of an object, this document uses the . syntax a meter's name would be meter.name.
-For example, if the pseudocode has
+When referring to an attribute of an object, this document uses the . syntax.
+For example, a meter's name would be meter.name.
+If the pseudocode has

     for each meter M in array whatever {
       // referring to M here means M is the meter id